apoorvaanand1998/apoorvaanand1998.github.io/_posts/2019-04-09-GSoC_Proposal-5.md

 With the way [@valeriocos](https://github.com/valeriocos) phrased this - "check the list of connectors at: https://github.com/chaoss/grimoirelab-elk/blob/master/grimoire_elk/utils.py#L198, and see how difficult is to a graal backend", it makes me pretty scared to start the investigation from this side, that is, elk -> mordred.
 I am going to use a bottom-to-top approach here and hopefully that helps.

-For understanding mordred, I will be using [micro-mordred] (will be referring to this as "micro")(https://github.com/chaoss/grimoirelab-sirmordred/blob/master/utils/micro.py).
+For understanding mordred, I will be using [micro-mordred](https://github.com/chaoss/grimoirelab-sirmordred/blob/master/utils/micro.py)(will be referring to this as "micro").
 First thing I notice - micro needs the setup.cfg and projects.json. setup.cfg contains [Backend Sections](https://github.com/chaoss/grimoirelab-sirmordred#backend-sections) that tells us the name of the backend, the name of the raw and enriched indices and parameters.
 Projects.json contains the URI of the backend corresponding to a Backend Section in the setup.cfg.

 The functions to note in micro are - get_raw() and get_enrich().